-The Global Antibiotic Research and Development Partnership (GARDP) was established in May 2016 as a joint initiative by the World Health Organization (WHO) and the Drugs for Neglected Diseases initiative (DNDi).
+The Global Antibiotic Research & Development Partnership (GARDP) was established in May 2016 as a joint initiative by the World Health Organization (WHO) and the Drugs for Neglected Diseases initiative (DNDi).
 As an important element of the WHO Global Action Plan on Antimicrobial Resistance, this not-for-profit research and development (R&D) initiative addresses global public health needs by developing and delivering new or improved antibiotic treatments while endeavouring to ensure sustainable access.

 Drug resistant infections – a global problem